Menu

 "Executives ask for status and PMs spend a day compiling reports"

-"When scope changes, nobody knows the downstream impact"
+"When scope changes, nobody knows the downstream impact until it's too late"

 🔄